Hate16/SDA101_02240367/Assignment 3/reflection.md

 3. *Form Validation*: I faced challenges with form validation, realizing it needed feedback for users.
 I researched JavaScript validation to implement real-time checks in the future.

----

-## c) Clarity & Coherence

-This reflection effectively covers key aspects of the project, from concepts applied to challenges faced.
-The documentation is clear and organized, providing a comprehensive overview that highlights both technical details and learning outcomes.